Cross-Model Evaluation Protocol · Review Signal

 A. Claim Under Review

-The case argues that the resulting body of work may warrant evaluation for unicorn-grade strategic or replacement value, and may expose limits in conventional startup evaluation frameworks when applied to a one-person case.
+The case argues that this body of work may warrant review for strategic/reconstruction-value plausibility under independent Phase 3 diligence, and may expose limits in conventional startup evaluation frameworks when applied without phase-aware AI-native formation review.

 ---